Primers • On-device Transformers

 -

 These operations are highly parallelizable and benefit from vectorized matrix operations, making them well-suited for GPUs and TPUs.
-Even CPUs can achieve good performance with MKL/DNNL or oneDNN optimized kernels — but they are generally slower due to fewer cores and lower memory bandwidth.
+Even CPUs can achieve good performance Math Kernel Library (oneMKL)/Deep Neural Network Library (DNNL) or oneAPI Deep Neural Network Library (oneDNN) optimized kernels — but they are generally slower due to fewer cores and lower memory bandwidth.

 -